Who initiated the LEOSS project?

 The EITaF and the German Society for Infectious Diseases have joined forces to establish a clinical patient registry for patients infected with SARS-CoV‑2.

-The goal of LEOSS is to establish a quick and simple register that allows anonymous documentation of patients, in order to get more in-depth knowledge about the epidemiology and clinical course of patients infected with SARS-CoV‑2.
+The goal of LEOSS was to establish a quick and simple register that allows anonymous documentation of patients, in order to get more in-depth knowledge about the epidemiology and clinical course of patients infected with SARS-CoV‑2.

 What happens with the data and how is data access regulated?